cmc333333/off-by-one/_posts/2013-11-14-parsing-legalese.md

 ## What About Meaning?

-Thusfar, we have matched text, searched for markers, and retrieved sophisticated values out of the text.
+Thus far, we have matched text, searched for markers, and retrieved sophisticated values out of the text.
 I can understand why this might feel like a bit of a let down - the parse isn't doing any magic.
 It doesn't know what sentences mean, it simply knows how to find and retrieve specific *kinds* of substrings.
 While I might argue that this is a foundation of understanding, let's do something fun instead.

 The problem we face is to determine what has changed when a regulation is modified via a notice.
-Unfortunately, the pin-point accuracy that we need appears only in english phrases like
+Unfortunately, the pin-point accuracy that we need appears only in English phrases like
 ```
 4. Section 1005.32 is amended by revising paragraphs (b)(2)(ii) and (c)(3), adding paragraph (b)(3), revising paragraph (c)(4) and removing paragraph (c)(5) to read as follows
 ```